karacsonybarni/CatchUp/README.md

 ### Details View

-The Details View shows the selected post in full screen.
+The Details View shows the selected Reddit post in full screen.
+This view also supports media content like images and videos.
 The whole view is vertically scrollable so the user can comfortably read even longer posts.
 This view also shows the comments related to this post.